Using heatmaps is like being Jason Bourne.

 I know I do, and I want to see them on almost every page I visit.

 Google loves images too – mostly because users find pages with images more engaging and trustworthy.
-According to one study, images boost credibility 75%.

-In fact, BuzzFeed has built their brand on using images extensively.
+They built their brand on using images extensively.

 Using images in the most optimal way is not always straightforward, however.